tomeeeS/ScrollPickerDemo/README.md

 # ScrollPickerDemo
 Demo project to showcase and test my android [ScrollPicker](https://github.com/tomeeeS/ScrollPicker) custom view.

+## Tests
+* Setting an int list to the picker, then do successive scrolls on it with checks on it after it does the correction scroll to be in a perfect position selecting an item and becomes stationary.
+We check if the vertical scroll position is perfect (is divisible by the height of one item) and if the value of the picker is correct.
+Then we repeat this test after setting a string list to the picker.
+* Check set text size correctness.

 ## Dependencies

 ### the demo part (app module)